fbpx

 Both the N.I Act and Arbitration Act 2001 are special laws.
 The N.I Act contains provisions for filing criminal cases for offences that fall under this Act.
 On the other hand, arbitration proceedings are considered as civil matters.
 Moreover, according to customary law, if any dispute arises between ordinary law and special law, unless stated otherwise the special law shall always prevails.

-Barrister Tahmidur Rahman Best Lawyer In Bangladesh
+Barrister Tahmidur Rahman best lawyer in Bangladesh

 Contact TRW, which is considered the best law firm for NI Act and Cheque Dishonour law firm in Bangladesh: